ltrgoddard/thesis/temp.markdown

 It would, however, be misleading to characterise ‘Housekeeping’ as a simple expression of *Heimweh*, though this is undoubtedly one of its roles.
-The poem is also a vehicle for Davie’s own self-presentation, a function which is accomplished through the strategic use of a certain narrative tone—if not quite ‘ironic’, then certainly urbane and knowing.
+The poem is also a vehicle for Davie’s own self-presentation, a function which is fulfilled through the strategic use of a certain narrative tone—if not quite ‘ironic’, then certainly urbane and knowing.
 This tone can be detected most clearly in the poem’s third stanza: